NativeScript/docs-v7/README.md

 ## Contributing

-The NativeScript documentation is completely open source and we love contributions.
-Whether you want to fix a typo, or write an entire article, the NativeScript documentation is a great way to get started contributing to an open source project.
+The NativeScript documentation is completely open-source and we love contributions.
+Whether you want to fix a typo, or write an entire article, the NativeScript documentation is a great way to get started contributing to an open-source project.

 Don’t know where to start?
 Check out the [list of issues with the “help wanted” label](https://github.com/NativeScript/docs/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
 New to git or GitHub?
 [Join our community Slack chat](https://www.nativescript.org/slack-invitation-form) and we’ll be happy to help get you up and running.